rubyonjets/jets-docs/_docs/pro.md

 [Jets Pro](https://www.rubyonjets.com) is an paid service that provides additional features to Jets.
 It provides you with:

-* **Dashboard**: Provides an overview of deployed apps with a web browser.
+* **Dashboard**: An overview of deployed apps with a web browser.
 * **Release History**: See and audit your release history.
 * **Rollback Ability**: Rollback code when you need to.
 * **Gems**: Access to precompiled gems for AWS Lambda

 ## Dashboard

-Jets Pro also provides a dashboard that shows deployment history.
+Jets Pro provides a dashboard that shows release history.
 It allows you to see clearly whenever your app is deployed.
 You can also manage your Jets Pro account and plan with it.

 ## Release History

-You can also see your app history with the CLI.
+You can see your app history with the CLI.

     ❯ jets releases
     +---------+-----------------+--------------+---------------+